Getting your repairs done

 - If it is our responsibility or yours.
 You can find a list of responsibilities that are yours as the tenant and ours as the landlord here;

-- How long it will take to carry out;
+- How long it is likely to take to complete the repair;

-- If we need to inspect the work, we will arrange an appointment for a Technical Inspector to attend.
+- If we need to inspect the work, we will arrange an appointment.
 We will offer you a time within 3 working days or at a time that suits you;

 - Whether or not the repair is a qualifying repair under the right to repair legislation.